ocaml/RFCs/Committee.md

 * Changes to compiler flags

 It is possible that the OCaml maintainers seek the opinion of the committee on these points, but it is generally not expected.
+(Compiler flags are part of the interface to the compiler, but one used mostly by other tools that are part of the OCaml ecosystem; those authors will likely have a more nuanced opinion of this part of the compiler's interface than members of the committee.)

 ### How to submit a question for consideration by the committee